 One driving factor in attracting and retaining that ‘stronger human capital’ is pay equity — equal pay for equal work.
 Below we share the top pay equity questions boards can ask their executive leadership to ensure progress.

-New domestic and international pay equity legislation is raising the standards for compliance and pay transparency.
-High-profile lawsuits are wreaking havoc on name brands.
-And employees are increasingly asking hard questions about whether they’re being paid fairly — and sourcing questionable data sources when they don’t receive clear answers.
+Employees are increasingly asking hard questions about whether they’re being paid fairly — and sourcing questionable data sources when they don’t receive clear answers from their organization.

 Through this lens, pay equity may be viewed as a threat — something better tucked away than addressed and exposed.
 However, this couldn’t be farther from the truth.
 The more that pay equity lives in the shadows, the less control the company has over swiftly remediating and preventing pay disparities, and the less control they have over the public narrative about whether or not they’re a “fair pay” brand.

 As a board member, the onus is on you to drive, support, and shape longer-term initiatives that protect your investments — and that includes helping your companies shift pay equity from a liability to a competitive advantage.

-Here are 10 questions board members can ask of leadership to make sure they’re taking the right action on pay equity.
+Here are 10 pay equity questions board members can ask of leadership to make sure they’re taking the right action.